zeyang1225/zeyang1225.github.io/_includes/teaching.md

 <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 </autocolor></li>
 <li><autocolor>Invited discussant of "Social media engagement as non-financial indicator of firm performance: An empirical study," at the AAA Annual Conference.
 Chicago, IL.
 August 2025 </autocolor></li>
 <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the ABR-Fudan Joint Conference.
 Shanghai, China.
 September 2025 </autocolor></li>
+<li><autocolor>Invited presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at Zhejiang University Research Workshop.
+Hangzhou, China.
+September 2025 </autocolor></li>
+  <li><autocolor>Invited presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at University of International Business and Economics Research Workshop.
+Beijing, China.
+September 2025 </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the Annual Meeting of the Academy of Behavioral Finance & Economics.
 Virtual.
 September 2025 </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the the JAAF Symposium 2025.
 New York, NY.
 October 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at Boston Accounting Students Symposium.
 Boston, MA.
 October 2025 </autocolor></li>
    <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at Hawai'i Accounting Research Conference.
 Honolulu, HI.
-January 2026 (Scheduled) </autocolor></li>
+January 2026 </autocolor></li>
 <li><autocolor>Invited discussant of “Regulatory Impact on Cost Stickiness: A Multinational Analysis of Competition Law Effects,” at the Hawai‘i Accounting Research Conference.
 Honolulu, HI.
-January 2026 (Scheduled) </autocolor></li>
+January 2026 </autocolor></li>
 <li><autocolor>Invited discussant of “Unravel Unraveling,” at the Hawai‘i Accounting Research Conference.
 Honolulu, HI.
-January 2026 (Scheduled) </autocolor></li>
+January 2026 </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the AAA MAS Midyear Meeting.
 Nashville, TN.
-January 2026 (Scheduled) </autocolor></li>
+January 2026 </autocolor></li>
 <li><autocolor>Invited discussant of “When speaking freely pays: Anti-SLAPP laws and firms' cost of equity,” at the AAA MAS Midyear Meeting.
 Nashville, TN.
-January 2026 (Scheduled) </autocolor></li>
+January 2026 </autocolor></li>
-<li><autocolor>Referred presenter of “The effects of asymmetric cost behavior on corporate environmental commitments and actions,” at the AAA FARS Midyear Meeting.
-San Antonio, TX.
-January 2026 (Scheduled) </autocolor></li>
 <li><autocolor>Referred presenter of “Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?” at the AAA Joint Midyear Meeting of the AIS and SET Sections.
 Provo, UT.
 February 2026 (Scheduled)</autocolor></li>
   <li><autocolor>Invited discussant of “Compliance in the age of Artificial Intelligence (AI): The impact of the IRS’s AI use on taxpayer compliance,” at the AAA Joint Midyear Meeting of the AIS and SET Sections.
 Provo, UT.
 February 2026 (Scheduled)</autocolor></li>
 </ul>